stevecaldwell77/MooseX-Storage-IO-AmazonDynamoDB/README.md

 ## $obj->store(\[ dynamo\_db\_client => $client \]\[, async => 1\])

 Object method.
-Store the packed Moose object to DynamoDb.
+Stores the packed Moose object to DynamoDb.
 Accepts 2 optional parameters:

 - dynamo\_db\_client - Directly provide a Amazon::DynamoDB object, instead of using the dynamo\_db\_client attribute.
 - async - Don't wait for the operation to complete, return a Future object instead.

 ## $obj = $class->load($key, \[, dynamo\_db\_client => $client \]\[, inject = { key => val, ... } \])

 Class method.
-Query DynamoDB with a primary key, and return a new Moose object built from the resulting data.
+Queries DynamoDB with a primary key, and returns a new Moose object built from the resulting data.

 The first argument is the primary key to use, and is required.

 Optional parameters can be specified following the key:

 - dynamo\_db\_client - Directly provide a Amazon::DynamoDB object, instead of trying to build one using the class' configuration.
-- inject - supply additional arguments to the class' new function, or override ones from the serialized data.
+- inject - supply additional arguments to the class' new function, or override ones from the resulting data.

 ## $class->dynamo\_db\_create\_table(\[, dynamo\_db\_client => $client \]\[ ReadCapacityUnits => X, ... \])

 Class method.
 Wrapper for [Amazon::DynamoDB](https://metacpan.org/pod/Amazon::DynamoDB)'s create\_table method, with the table name and key already setup.

+Takes in dynamo\_db\_client as an optional parameter, all other parameters are passed to Amazon::DynamoDB.

 ## $client\_class = $class->dynamo\_db\_client\_class()